Marine initiatives planned for April 2025 – April 2027

 Consultations

 Stakeholders have been actively engaged in the development of the proposed regulations.
-Since November 2008, Transport Canada has consulted extensively at the national and regional levels with a wide variety of stakeholders and recognized institutions on the issues, changes, challenges and the implications of the Standards of Training, Certification and Watchkeeping for Seafarers, the Standards of Training, Certification and Watchkeeping for Fishing Vessel Personnel and the Maritime Labour Convention 2006 requirements.
+Transport Canada has consulted extensively at the national and regional levels with a wide variety of stakeholders and recognized institutions on the issues, changes, challenges and the implications of the Standards of Training, Certification and Watchkeeping for Seafarers, the Standards of Training, Certification and Watchkeeping for Fishing Vessel Personnel and the Maritime Labour Convention 2006 requirements.

 Departmental contact information